San Sebastian Food Travel Guide

 C/ 31 Agosto 9

 What to eat: Pimento bonito (pepper stuffed with tuna) and grilled octopus

 C/ Pescaderia 10

 What to eat: Modern pintxos including “La Hoguera”

 3 Michelin Star Restaurant just 10 minutes outside of the center of town.
 Arzak is one of the World’s 50 Best Restaurants and is open 5 days a week, for lunch and dinner.
 They are closed Sunday and Monday.
 The average price per person is €210.
 Reservations can be made via their website.
 You are required to provide a credit card to secure the reservation, and must re-confirm one week out.

 Michelin Star San Sebastian Restaurants

-There are plenty of Michelin Star restaurants in San Sebastian.
+There are plenty of San Sebastian Michelin Star restaurants.
 It’s the epitome of the San Sebastian food travel scene to dine at one Michelin Star restaurant during a visit.